 The service provider must not have any role or relationship with the State and local governmental unit, that, in effect, substantially limits the qualified user's ability to exercise its rights, including cancellation rights, under the contract, based on all the facts and circumstances.
-This requirement, amongst others, is satisfied if (a) not more than 20% of the voting power of the State and local governmental unit in the aggregate is vested in the service provider and its directors, officers, shareholders and employees; (b) overlapping board members do not include the chief executive officers of the service provider or its governmental unit and the service provider under the contract are not related persons.
+This requirement, amongst others, is satisfied if (a) not more than 20% of the voting power of the State and local governmental unit in the aggregate is vested in the service provider and its directors, officers, shareholders and employees; (b) overlapping board members do not include the chief executive officers of the service provider or its governing body or the State and local governmental unit or its governing body; and (c) State and local governmental unit and the service provider under the contract are not related persons.
 A related person means, generally, a member of a controlled group, or any person having a 50% ownership or voting interest in the subject entity.